 So, since the above versions seem to keep coming back to Scott, where or how did Scott, who shows up fairly prominently in Version Two and more or less as a cameo or assumed known person in Three (but not in Anderson's version) become involved in or come up with the story --- or at least nothing else, the seed of the story?

 Scott has since come forward, in a quick brushoff sort of quip, saying the whole thing was a hoax, he and a fellow pilot made the whole thing up.
 However, Michael Lemish, a staff writer for the Atlantic Flyer, a monthly aviation newspaper has a somewhat different take on the whole thing.
-Lemish has explored the story intensively, front to back, eventually coming across one Curt Norris of Norton, Massachusetts, who has reported he read about the mystery plane initially in Time magazine in the 1940s, although my research has yet to turn up any specific mention of it prior to 1945 when at age 18, Norris showed up in the Army Air Force stationed at an airfield on Bataan.
-The story of the ghost plane was still circulating and Norris decided to learn more about it.
+Lemish has explored the story intensively, front to back, eventually coming across one Curt Norris of Norton, Massachusetts, who has reported he read about the mystery plane initially in Time magazine in the 1940s.
+Going through as many 1940s Time magazines as I could has yet, in my research, to turn up any specific mention of it prior to 1945 when at age 18 Norris showed up in the Army Air Force stationed at an airfield on Bataan.
+Scott notwithstanding, the undercurrents of the ghost plane story was still circulating when Norris arrived in Bataan, and he decided to learn more about it.